BxCppDev/Bayeux/README.rst

 	    qt5-default
   ..

+  **Note:** bxcppdev/bxtap provides a ``qt5-base`` formula.

 * Bayeux/geomtools also requires Gnuplot 4.0 or higher: http://www.gnuplot.info

-  On Ubuntu 16.04, this implies the installation of the following packages:
+  On Ubuntu 16.04/18.04, this implies the installation of the following packages:

   .. code:: sh